Gin Act 1751: History

 First imported from the Netherlands in the 1690s, gin began to rival beer as the most popular drink in the Kingdom of England.
 In 1689, the English government opened the distilling trade to all English people who paid certain taxes.
 Over the next sixty years, however, the government regulated the sale of gin with inconsistent taxation policy.
 The ready availability and low cost of gin led to a massive rise in alcohol consumption in England, which became historically known as the "Gin Craze"; by the 1730s, consumption in London had risen to the equivalent of 2 pints (1.1 litres) per week per Londoner.

 Politicians and religious leaders argued that gin drinking encouraged laziness and criminal behaviour.
-Parliament passed the Gin Act 1729 which increased the retail tax to 5 shillings per gallon.
+Parliament passed the Taxation (No. 2) Act 1728 (2 Geo.
+2. c.
+17) which increased the retail tax to 5 shillings per gallon.
 With the Gin Act 1736 (9 Geo.
 2. c.
 23) the government imposed a high license fee for gin retailers and a 20 shillings retail tax per gallon.
 These actions were unpopular with the working-classes and resulted in riots in London in 1743.
 The license fee and tax were lowered significantly within a few years.

-The act
+Provisions

 The act prohibited gin distillers from selling to unlicensed merchants, restricted retail licenses to substantial property holders and charged high fees to those merchants eligible for retail licenses.
 To offer the masses another invigorating (and non-alcoholic) beverage the import of tea was also encouraged.
 Also, men were encouraged to drink beer.

 Subsequent developments

+So much of the act "as relates to the Fees of Justices Clerks" was repealed by section 30 of the Alehouse Act 1828 (9 Geo.
+4. c.
+61), which came into force on 10 October 1828.

-The whole act was repealed by section 34 of, and schedule 2 to, the Administration of Justice Act 1965.
+The whole act was repealed by section 34(1) of, and schedule 2 to, the Administration of Justice Act 1965.
+The Administration of Justice Act 1965 (Commencement No. 1) Order 1965 (SI 1965/706) provided that this repeal would take effect on 27 April 1965.